 A lot of people associate blood clots with injuries and car accidents.
 However, did you know that blood clots can also form in the body without any external injury?
 Blood clotting is a natural process that helps to stop bleeding.
 But sometimes, blood clots can form inside the veins, leading to serious health complications.
-As you read on, let’s cover in detail the symptoms and warning signs of blood clots.
+As you read on, let’s cover the symptoms and warning signs of blood clots in detail.
 We will also provide tips for preventing blood clots from forming in the first place.

 What are Blood Clots?

-Blood clots are masses of blood that have coagulated, or thickened and solidified.
-They can occur anywhere in the body, but most commonly occur in the legs and arms.
+Blood clots are masses of blood that have coagulated or thickened and solidified.
+They can occur anywhere in the body but most commonly in the legs and arms.
 Blood clots are dangerous because they can break off and travel through the bloodstream to the lungs, heart, or brain, where they can cause a blockage.
 This can lead to a heart attack, stroke, or respiratory failure.
 Blood clots can also cause pain and swelling in the affected area.

 How is a Blood Clot Formed?

 A blood clot (thrombus) is formed when blood cells and proteins thicken and stick together.
-This can happen for a variety of reasons, including:
+It can happen for a variety of reasons, including:

 - an injury to the blood vessel wall